Cactoidal/Stardust/contracts/README.md

 Of course, I wouldn't code the game to allow this kind of cheating, but someone playing directly through the contract (or with a modified game) could do it easily.
 One option would be to enforce single-digit limits for each amount.
 This however places a cap on the maximum size of the ship, which isn't really desirable.

 I haven't gone over the idea too thoroughly yet, but alternatively I could require padding of digits with a 0 in the front.
 Our above example becomes 09 08 010, which seems impossible to spoof; the player can't claim a different valid combination that would avoid detection of Contraband.
 But let's say that cargo holds become quite large, and someone attempts to bridge 01 01 010000.
-Our smuggler could feign innocence with a claim of 01 010100 00.
+If caught, our smuggler could feign innocence with a claim of 01 010100 00.

 Therefore, the amount of padding necessary for security depends on the maximum size of the hold.
 Six zeroes applied to the latter example:  0000001 0000001 00000010000.
 Our would-be spoofer tries to claim 0000001 00000010000001 0000, but the leftover 0000 just isn't long enough to be a valid amount (and moreover, 10000001 would require a massive cargo hold, almost certainly much bigger than what the player has).